Wednesday, November 23, 2011

 Virtually every modern depiction I know of presents a facade with a relatively small outer doorway of rectangular shape.
 There are two things that made the possibility of a more open and revealing facade an appealing interpretation for me.
 The first is the description Josephus gives of a vast ornamental vine wrought of gold which apparently occupied the space within the vestibule between the outermost entrance of the facade and the inner (veiled) doorway into the Holy Place.
 (It isn’t clear whether this was fully three dimensional or some sort of relief sculpture, but I chose to imagine the latter.)
 Especially given that the vine is a typical biblical metaphor for the nation of Israel (cf. Psalm 80; Isaiah 5:1-7) it seemed implausible to me that such a beautiful and potently symbolic piece of art would be entirely tucked away out of the general view behind a miserly opening.
 Secondly, I found this one ancient coin (above) which seems to depict a relatively tall outer opening with an arched rather than a horizontal top.
 This sent me off in the direction of having not just the doorway but the entire Temple facade conform to the proportions of a classical Roman triumphal arch.
 This solution was especially appealing given the fact that Herod himself was such a fawning afficionado of all things Roman.

 After sketching it out I found that the measurements could be made to harmonize with Josephus and I went on from there to produce a complete front elevation (above).
-I chose a dramatic low angle for the final perspective rendering in order to emphasize the grandeur of what, at equal height and width of 150' and a surface finished entirely with white marble and gold, was no doubt a very imposing edifice.
+I chose a dramatic low angle for the final perspective rendering in order to emphasize the grandeur of what, at equal height and width of 150' and a surface finished entirely with white marble and gold, was no doubt a very imposing – and dazzling – edifice.